zhorde/TAB/README.md

 # About
+This is a custom fork to fix one thing for one specific server. please do not use this.

 TAB aims to be a superior all-in-one minecraft plugin for displaying information that outperforms all similar plugins in terms of features, performance and compatibility.
 More information can be found at [Why TAB?](https://github.com/NEZNAMY/TAB/wiki/Why-TAB%3F) wiki page.